 From Geneva to Nice, Hanna's fixed adventure

-One of Hanna Lutz's 'craziest' adventures was her journey from Geneva to Nice on a fixed-gear bike.
-Not so much for the distance of 'only'
+One of Hanna Lutz's craziest adventures was her trip from Geneva to Nice on a fixed-gear bike.
+Not so much for the distance of "suns"

-Hanna Lutz: cycling is a matter of 'right friendships'
+Hanna Lutz: cycling is a question of "right friendships"

-Hanna Lutz is one of those cyclists who couldn't go a day without cycling, a cycloaholic.
-A German from Ludwigsburg, a small town on the outskirts of Stuttgart, on the shores of
+Hanna Lutz is one of those cyclists who couldn't go a day without pedaling, a cycloaholic.
+German from Ludwigsburg, a small town on the outskirts of Stuttgart, on the banks